-Scammers use digital viruses, online hacking tools, phishing and social engineering as a way to steal personal information, usually aimed at getting access to your money.
+You simply need to be aware of its mechanics.
+Scammers use digital viruses, online hacking tools, phishing and social engineering as a way to steal personal information, usually aimed at getting access to your money and the SIM card swap scam is only part of the attack.

 You know that many online services, including personal finance apps like iCard, need to send you verification codes by SMS messages so you can confirm your identity at login.
 This is called Two-factor authentication and is becoming widely adopted due to the ongoing increase in cybercrime.
 To be precise, the SMS code is the second factor of your security credentials at login.